Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Background

-Fig.~\ref{fig:framework} sketches an excerpt of the AAF resulting from processing a partial trace $\trace = e_1, \ldots, e_6$.
-Clearly, the AAF includes several conflicting event interpretations, encoded by interpretation arguments with mutual attacks, e.g.: $\alpha'$ and $\alpha''$ (representing alternative interpretations of the same event), $\alpha'$ and $\beta''$ (interpreting distinct events as first steps of the first instance of $A$), and $\gamma'$ and $\delta'''$ (where $\delta'''$ interprets $e_6$ as a step of an instance interpreted as closed by $\gamma$).
+An excerpt of the AAF resulting from processing the above-mentioned trace $\trace$ is depicted in Fig.~\ref{fig:framework} --many of the arguments of the AAF (including some of the interpretation arguments mentioned above, like $\tuple{e_4, A, last, 1}$) are not shown here, for the sake of readability.
+The AAF includes several conflicting event interpretations, encoded by interpretation arguments with mutual attacks, e.g.: $\alpha'$ and $\alpha''$ (representing alternative interpretations of the same event), $\alpha'$ and $\beta''$ (interpreting distinct events as first steps of the first instance of $A$), and $\gamma'$ and $\delta'''$ (where $\delta'''$ interprets $e_6$ as a step of an instance interpreted as closed by $\gamma$).
 As an example of how the AAF ensures activity counters to be consistent, consider \emph{NotEnoughExecutions}$_{\beta'}$, which attacks $\beta'$ and it is counter-attacked by $\alpha'$.

 Importantly, the AAF enforces the choice of an interpretation for each trace step.
 In particular, it contains exactly one argument \mbox{\emph{NotInterpreted}$_x$} for each step $e_x$, that is attacked by the interpretation arguments over the same step $e_x$ and attacks the arguments over the immediately preceding and following steps $e_{x-1}$ and $e_{x+1}$.